 What I liked about this concept is it focuses on only one brand, much like Rapha.
 From that starting point, they can control everything about the design and layout.

-All of the fixtures are recycled and the space, though small, has an airiness about it because the smart designers left all of the windows, natural light, and views unblocked.
+All of the fixtures are recycled, and the small space has an airiness because the clever designers left all of the windows, natural light, and views unblocked.

-The color choices of the merchandise, signage, and fixtures all compliment each other beautifully.
-The attention to detail is amazing like with the custom-built dog mannequins.
+The color choices of the merchandise, signage, and fixtures all complement each other beautifully.
+The attention to detail is impressive like with the custom-built dog mannequins.
 A close inspection of the seams shows they are handmade.
 Even closer inspection found this little guy, below, created expressly for the display above potty pads.

 A store's personality comes from attention to details like these...

 Leashes were artistically displayed, but make no mistake, this brand is solely about selling a system of dog products.

 From the leashes to various weight dog jackets, and the difference between travel and at-home products, you can see multiple units per transaction as a key goal of this store.

 Just like people stores, customization is a big part of reflecting the personality of your pet and most anything can get custom treatment.